SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentAttributeDimension.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Segment.AttributeDimension resource property to the template.
-Specifies the criteria for including or excluding endpoints from a segment.
+Specifies attribute-based criteria for including or excluding endpoints from a segment.

 ## SYNTAX